-- After that click on Remove Transactions before the date required, once done, click on Next once you are done sorting the transactions that you want to keep in QB Desktop.
+- Hit a click on Remove Transactions before the date required, once done, click on Next once you are done sorting the transactions that you want to keep in QB Desktop.

-- Here, a window will come up where the user will have to specify the method of condensing a transaction which is followed by simply clicking on Next button.
+- Here, a window will come up where you will have to specify the method of condensing a transaction which is followed by simply clicking on Next button.

-- Now, the user will have to choose all the transaction which are supposed to be removed from the system, click Next to move to further steps.
+- You will have to choose all the transaction which are supposed to be removed from the system, click Next to move to further steps.

-- After that, the user will have to Specify any list cleanup that is supposed to be occurring, once done, click on Next.
+- You will have to Specify any list cleanup that is supposed to be occurring, once done, click on Next.

-- Once all the above mentioned is completed, the software itself will ask the user as to whether they want to confirm the Condensing and Archiving operation.
+- Once all the above mentioned is completed, the software itself will ask you as to whether you want to confirm the Condensing and Archiving operation.

-- Lastly, click on Start Condense and follow it by Backing up procedure on the data file as per the instructions on the screen.
+- Lastly hit a click on Start Condense and follow it by Backing up procedure on the data file as per the instructions on the screen.

 Step 2: Preparing the company file

-- The next step is to move to the edit menu and then click on preferences option
+- Next step is to move to the edit menu and then click on preferences option.

-- After that, the user needs to select accounting option and then move to the company preferences option.
+- Select accounting option and then move to the company preferences option.

-- And then fill in the date in the closing date section.
+- fill in the date in the closing date section.

 - Remove date from the closing date box and then hit OK button.

-- After that Re-sorts the lists and Run rebuild and verify the data utility file and ensure that there is no data damage.
+- Re-sorts the lists and Run rebuild and verify the data utility file and ensure that there is no data damage.

-- After that copy the company file and create a backup.
+- At last, copy the company file and create a backup.

 Step 3: Saving the comparison reports